What items can be brought in free of duty and tax?

 Payment of Customs duty and/or other taxes may be made in cash (Australian dollars), credit/debit card (MasterCard, Visa or American Express)* or by electronic funds transfer (EFTPOS) from an Australian bank account*.

-Please note that Customs and Border Protection pass on merchant fees (currently 0.94% for MasterCard and Visa and 1.54% for American Express) for credit/debit card payments.
-This fee is not subject to GST and is equal to the fee that Customs and Border Protection incurs from its banker.
+Please note that we pass on merchant fees (currently 0.94% for MasterCard and Visa and 1.54% for American Express) for credit/debit card payments.
+This fee is not subject to GST and is equal to the fee that we incur from our banker.

 *only available at international airports.

-An objection may be lodged if an owner of goods is dissatisfied with the decision in relation to the assessment of tax and tax penalty on goods brought into Australia.
-The objection can be made by lodging a taxation objection with the Commissioner of Taxation within four years after the importation of the goods.
+You can lodge an objection to the assessment of tax and tax penalty on goods brought into Australia with the Commissioner of Taxation within four years after the importation of the goods.

 Taxation objections should be sent to: